-- The reason of unavailability (planned outage for maintenance; forced outage with explanation of the cause). - The conditions that may lead to the unavailability of the asset in real-time (forced outage), if such conditions are identified. - The time required to regain the status "available". - The status "Testing" indicates that the asset's capability for providing service is being tested.
+- The reason of unavailability (planned outage for maintenance; forced outage with explanation of the cause). - The conditions that may lead to the unavailability of the asset in real-time (forced outage), if such conditions are identified. - The time required to regain the status "available".

+The status "Testing" indicates that the asset's capability for providing service is being tested.
+16

 The status "Testing" can be applied in the period after the commissioning of a new asset and after a period with status "Unavailable".
+The status "Testing" can be applied at any time.